Domestic Mishaps

 Water mishaps are also common.
 I believe the public works department must be psychic.
 As soon as you put a big glob of shampoo in your hair the water vanishes, only to return when it feels good and ready.

 The snake inflicted mental damage.
 My electrical system has inflicted thousands of dollars of physical damage so far.
 Imagine this.
 A gigantic electric surge heads towards my house.
 My electric breaker system decides it wants to quit and lights itself on fire.
-Roughly 400 volts of190201k3.jpg raw electricity take out my stereo, television, VCR, electric fans, and alarm clock.
+Roughly 400 volts of raw electricity take out my stereo, television, VCR, electric fans, and alarm clock.
 The computer remains unharmed.
 An absolute miracle.

 Electrical surges and ungrounded wiring systems can also make dinner a real blast.
 I sometimes like to cook on an electric table grill.
 If you want to flip over your cooking piece of meat, your fork acts as a conductor and ZAP!
 Enjoy your meal!